groupdocs-conversion/GroupDocs.Conversion-Products/english/conversion/java/csv-to-dng.md

     enable: true
     format:
         # format loop
-        - icon: "fas fa-file-csv"
+        - icon: "far fa-file-excel"
           title: " About CSV File Format"
           content: |
             Files with CSV (Comma Separated Values) extension represent plain text files that contain records of data with comma separated values.
 Each line in a CSV file is a new record from the set of records contained in the file.
 Such files are generated when data transfer is intended from one storage system to another.
 Since all applications can recognize records separated by comma, import of such data files to database is done very conveniently.
-Almost all spreadsheet applications such as Microsoft Excel or OpenOffice Calc can import CSV without much effort.
-Data imported from such files is arranged in cells of a spreadsheet for representation to user.

           link: "https://docs.fileformat.com/spreadsheet/csv/"

     format:
         # format loop
-        - icon: "far fa-file-image-o"
+        - icon: "far fa-file-DNG"
           title: " About DNG File Format"
           content: |
             DNG is a digital camera image format used for the storage of raw files.
 It has been developed by Adobe in September 2004.
 It was basically developed for digital photography.
 DNG is an extension of TIFF/EP standard format and uses metadata significantly.
-In order to manipulate raw data from digital cameras with the ease of flexibility and artistic control, photographers opt camera raw files.
-JPEG and TIFF formats store images that are processed by the camera, therefore, not much room for alteration is available in such formats.
+In order to manipulate raw data from digital cameras with ease of flexibility and artistic control, photographers opt camera raw files.

           link: "https://docs.fileformat.com/image/dng/"